kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 #### 1. The nVidia model architecture has been employed

-The nVidia model architecture is adopted.
-The following shows the network, including a input layer, 5 convolutional layers, and 3 fully connected layers.
-The RELU activation function is used in all layers except the last layer use sigmoid.
+The nVidia model architecture is adopted, including a input layer, 5 convolutional layers, and 3 fully connected layers.
+The RELU activation functions are used in all layers except the last layer uses sigmoid.
 No dropout layers are used.
 We used Tensorflow and Keras framework to implement this model.

 <img src="./examples/nvidia.png" width="480" alt="nvidia architecture" />
 (Sources: [Nvidia, MitTechReview, Nvidia Blog](https://devblogs.nvidia.com/deep-learning-self-driving-cars/))

 #### 2. Methods to reduce overfitting in the model

-The model didn't use dropout layers in order to reduce overfitting.
-Instead, we used a lot of data augmentation to avoid overfitting.
+No dropout layers are used in the model.
+Instead, we applied a lot of data augmentation to avoid overfitting.

 #### 3. Model parameter tuning

 The model used an adam optimizer and mse loss function.
 The learning rate was not tuned manually.
+Most of training hyperparameters used default values.

 #### 4. Appropriate training data

 There are about eight thousands pieces of driving data, including center image, left image, right image, steering, throttle, brake, and speed values.

-In this project, our model only trained steering value accoring the input image.
-Throttle value is automatically adjust by a PID controller.
-Brake and speed value is not used in the training processs.
+Only steering value was trained by giving the input images.
+Throttle value was automatically controlled by a PID controller.
+Brake and speed value was not used in the training processs.

-A lot of data is driving forward with steering = 0, which will cause training bias.
-We did data balance by cutting the number of them.
-After data balance, there are about four thousands data set.
-The 25% of the data are split as our validation data.
-Only the center image is used for our validation.
-The left and right can be used as data augmention but not proper for data validation.
+The original driving data were unbalanced because of a lot of data have very small steering angle.
+We did data balance by the method described in the previous session.
+After data balance, the one fourth of the data are split as our validation data.
+Only the center images of them are used for validation.

-The rest 75% of the data are used for training.
-Besides the center image, the left and right image are used in training as discussed in the previous data augmentation section.
+The rest three fourths of the data are used for training.
+Besides the center image, the left and right image are also used in training as discussed in the data augmentation section.
 Data augmentation methods, such as brightness, shadow, mirror, cam shift, and cam rotation, are applied to the center, left, right images randomly.
 We used Keras fit_generator function to generate these augmetation data dynamically.

 #### 5. Throttle and brake strategy

-We didn't train the throttle value.
-Instead, we used a PID controller to controll throttle value given a speed.
+Throttle value was not trained directly.
+A PID controller was applied to controll throttle value at a given speed.
 The speed may varies during running.
-When the car is running straight, say steering angle is 0 or small, we would like run fast.
-On the other side, when the can is turning,say steering angle is large, we would like run slow.
-We dynamic adjust speed from the maximum speed 12 MPH to the minimum speed 6 MPH.
+When the car was running straight, say steering angle was 0 or very small, we would like run faster.
+On the other side, when the car was turning, say steering angle was large, we would like run slower.
+We dynamic adjusted speed from the maximum speed 12 MPH to the minimum speed 6 MPH according to steering angle.

-The car turns on brake when throttle is negative.
+The car started to brake when throttle is negative.
 However, we would not like to brake the car too often.
-We did a littfle adjustment, when the throttle is a little below 0, say betwteen 0 and -0.4, just let throttle be 0.
-When the throttle is below -0.4, the brake turn on by letting throttle be (throttle+0.4)
+When the throttle was a little below 0, say betwteen 0 and -0.4, we just let throttle be 0.
+Only when the throttle is below -0.4, we started to brake by letting the throttle value be (throttle+0.4).

 ### Training processing and results

-### 1. training for track1
+### 1. training for track one

-It is not difficult to make car run full rounds of the first track after a few epoches training.
+It did not have much difficulty to make car run the full round of the first track after a few epoches training.
 The following shows the result video.
 Click the image for viewing the [full video](https://youtu.be/EqeabxImtz0).

 [![Car Self-Driving for Track1](./examples/track1_clip.gif)](https://youtu.be/EqeabxImtz0)

-### 2. training for track2
+### 2. training for track two

-Track2 is much challedge for self-drivig.
+Track two is much challedge for autonomous self-drivig.
 There are a lot of shadows, quick turns, uphills and downhills.
-Even we did data augment of track1 driving data in training, we still failed track2 on the first quick U-turn.
-I thought more training driving data for track2 are needed.
-However, I never thought I was a good game car driver and I had enough patient and skills to drive well through the full round of the track2 by keyboard control.
+Even we did much data augment of the track one driving data in training, we still failed track two on the first quick U-turn.
+I thought more training driving data for track two were needed.
+However, I didn't thought I was a good game car driver and I had enough patient or skills to drive well through the full round of the track two by keyboard control.

-I used another approach to collect driving data.
-We had a trained model for self-driving and could drive car on track2.
-So we could collect driving data of the track2 before it crashed.
-We just removed the incorrect or crashed frames of the collected data and added them into our training set.
+I used another approach to collect driving data for the track two.
+We had a workable model based on the track one data.
+Then this model can be used to drive the car on the track two.
+Some driving could be collected before it crashed.
+We just removed or modified the incorrect or crashed frames of the data and added them into our training set.
 Then, we trained the model again.
-After trained, we used the new trained model to run the track2 again.
+After trained, the new trained model were used to run the track two again.
 The car might (or might not) run a little farther than last time.
-If it was, we could collect more driving data for training.
-We repeated the following training cycle until the car learning the whole round trip.
+If it was, we could collect more driving data for next training.
+We repeated this training cycle until the car learning the whole round trip as describled in the following.

-1. run the trained model on track2 and collect the captured frames and steering angles
+1. run the trained model on track two and collect the captured frames and steering angles
-2. remove or modify incorrect or crashed frames
+2. remove or modify the incorrect or crashed frames
 3. add the collected driving data into our training set
 4. train the model again
 5. goto step 1 to run the trained model on track2 again